carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 - `images[].location` (required; string) Is the location where this OCI Image was copied to.

-When copying a Bundle between Registries and/or Repositories this new OCI Image will be created in the destination Repository and will be tagged with the tag `sha256-{Bundle SHA}-imgpkg.locations`.
+When copying a Bundle between Registries and/or Repositories this new OCI Image will be created in the destination Repository and will be tagged with the tag `sha256-{Bundle SHA}.imgpkg.locations`.
 This is not a perfect solution since Tags are mutable, but this will fix the problem for now.

 ##### Caveat